Mandala Magic makes mosaics!

 Designed by students, Sarah Hardy and myself it took 15 days to complete.
-About 15 meters long and up to 3 meters high, it involved working with students from year 7 to year 12, staff and the wider community – all who in some way had been affected by the bush fires.
+About 15 meters long and up to 3 meters high, it involved working with students from year 7 to year 12, staff and the wider community of Lilydale High School – all who in some way had been affected by the bush fires.

 Components of this mosaic included ceramic pieces created individually and later incorporated into the design such as homes, farm animals and fields.
 Leaves of the different trees and vegetation that sheltered many creatures such as lizards, frogs, birds and insects.
 Waterways recovered with fish, lilies and reeds.....all depicted in this mosiac.

 Inspired by the famous wood block print of the great wave of Kanagawa, one of Hokusai’s finest works and possibly the single most famous image in all oriental art, the students of Copperfield Secondary College created this 25 meters long and 6 meters high mosaic called, 'the wave of life' .
 Children from grade six worked with students from the high school creating a project of integration.
 It depicts the continuous waves of progress and growth experienced in education.